priyagupta108/bdx/README.md

 - `min_symbol_size` - (default 1) only index symbols with size equal to or
   greater than this.

+- `use_dwarfdump` - if True (the default), use `dwarfdump` program, if it's available, to find the source file for a compiled file, if it can't be found in any other way.

 ### Graph generation ###

 Generate an SVG image showing at most 20 routes from symbol `main` in